VladoPortos/N8N-ghost-plus/README.md

 ### Admin API (v2)
 - **Post Management**:
-  - Create: Create new blog posts
+  - Create: Create new blog posts with support for full post properties including excerpt
   - Get: Retrieve a single post by ID or slug
   - Get Many: Retrieve multiple posts with filtering options
-  - Update: Update existing blog posts
+  - Update: Update existing blog posts with all available fields including excerpt
   - Delete: Remove posts from your Ghost site
   - **Feature Image Support**:
     - `feature_image`: Set a featured image URL for your post